 It’s common to split a bill with friends and family nowadays by sending them a mobile payment, many of which are done through Zelle and Venmo.
-Both are peer-to-peer payment apps that let you send money fast and for free by looking up your friend’s email address or mobile phone number, entering an amount and hitting send.
+Both are peer-to-peer payment apps that let you send money fast and for free.
+All you have to do is look up your friend’s email address or mobile phone number, enter an amount and hit send.

 Compare Zelle and Venmo to decide which app works best for you and your friends.

 How Zelle and Venmo Compare

 Zelle and Venmo make sending and receiving money easy but in different ways.
 Zelle works as a service to move money between linked bank accounts free of charge but doesn’t hold money in your Zelle account.
 Venmo holds funds in your account that you can access.
 You’re not limited to only using your bank account for transactions with Venmo, either — you can also use a debit card or, for a fee, use a credit card to send money.

 Zelle and Venmo share the same concept: sending and receiving money electronically.
 But there are important differences.

 Zelle is a great tool if you and your network of family and friends have accounts with banks that participate in the app.
 With Zelle, you can transfer funds between bank accounts in minutes for free.
 The money transfers don’t sit in a holding account in Zelle.
 Instead, the funds get withdrawn or deposited directly into your or your recipient’s bank accounts.
 Most banks participate in Zelle, but even if a bank doesn’t, you can still use Zelle to move smaller amounts of money.

 Venmo is more like a digital wallet that works similarly to PayPal.
 Your money collects in Venmo and you can move it to other accounts, spend it or reload your Venmo balance.
 Some of the transactions come with fees.

 If you’re still unsure about whether to use Zelle or Venmo, compare their features: